alexisbellot/GCIT/README.md

 The only significant dependencies are python 3.6 or later and tensorflow version x

 ## First steps
-To get started, check Example_use_case.ipynb which will guide you through the test from the beginning.
+To get started, check *Tutorial.ipynb* which will guide you through the test from the beginning.

 If you have questions or comments about anything regarding this work, please do not hesitate to contact [Alexis](https://alexisbellot.github.io/Website/)